santosfamilyfoundation/RuinaMain/windowsInstallationGuide.md

 7. If you have a gradle problem, you probably need to install it (newest version is fine).
 Just follow [this](https://gradle.org/install/) tutorial

-8. You might have to install an older version of node.
-I installed [this](https://nodejs.org/dist/v8.17.0/) one
+8. You might have to install a different version of node.
+I installed [this](https://nodejs.org/download/release/v12.18.3/) one.
+Pay attention to the `.msi` files.

 9. Once you make a change, you can keep running `react-native run-android` to see whether the app correctly builds and opens